PaymentsNZ/API-Account-Information/README.md

 The files contained in this project cover:

 * Swagger 2.0 YAML formatted API specifications of
-  * NZ Account and Payment APIs
+  * NZ Account Information APIs
-  * Upstream APIs for reference
 * [Changelogs](account-info-nz-changelog.md) of NZ APIs recording human-friendly notes of API changes
 * [Response code defintions and descriptions](account-info-nz-response-codes.md)
 * Other files as required